micromys/DSMR/README.md

 3. (n/a) Serial Cable, see serialcable.pdf
 4. (n/a) Python program to read com/serial-port
 5. (n/a) User Interface to visualize Energy Consumption
-6. (n/a) DSMR-data generator to simulate DSMR P1 port behaviour
+6. DSMR-data generator to simulate DSMR P1 port behaviour, see dsmr_simulator.py (python needed)

 n/a : not available yet, work in progress